fvwmorg/fvwm3/dev-docs/NEW-COMMANDS.md

 # New Commands in FVWM3

-This document attempts to aggregate the functionality of FVWM3 across a common and consistant command set.
+This document attempts to aggregate the functionality of FVWM3 across a common and consistent command set.

-There is a hierarchical organisation to identifing windows within FVWM3.
+There is a hierarchical organisation to identifying windows within FVWM3.

 ```
 Screen --> Desktops --> Windows